aliameer/microfrontend-patterns/README.md

 [Backend-for-Frontend (BFF)](https://samnewman.io/patterns/architectural/bff/).
 Finally, the services as well as the persistence are polyglot.

+Please note that the default [Edge Router](https://github.com/microservices-demo/edge-router) (Traefik-based) in the Sock Shop project was replaced with an [nginx](https://www.nginx.com/) proxy instead; the Traefik proxy was crashing if any custom HTTP headers were set.
+Therefore, it was replaced with an nginx proxy.

 For the purpose of this thesis, only the `user`, `carts`, and `catalogue` microservices are used in order to scope down the project to make it more manageable within the timeframe.
 A typical user journey for this scoped-down application requires a user,